cloudfoundry/summit-training-classes/basics/site/content/labs/state.md

 ## Binding Service Instances

-Now, you need to bind your service instance to your application so it can be used.
-A sample app is included in `07-shared-state/stateful-app`.
+You need to bind your service instance to your application so it can be used.

-* Push the sample app with the `--no-start` flag.
+* Push `07-shared-state/stateful-app` with the `--no-start` flag
-* Use `cf bind-service` to bind your service instance to your app.
+* Use `cf bind-service` to bind your service instance to your app
-* Then start/restart your app so that it can pick up the environment values.
+* Start your app so that it can pick up the environment values.

 ### Checking Your Work